How To Make Fruit Kvass

 The pleasure of a 5-star review would be greatly appreciated!

-quart jar with a fermenting lid full of strawberries and blueberries in water.
+A quart jar with a fermenting lid full of strawberries and blueberries in water sitting on a plate on a counter with kitchen decor visible in the background.

 This refreshing fruit kvass is a lightly fermented drink with a gentle fizz and vibrant flavor.
 Made with fresh fruit, ginger, and honey, it’s an easy and delicious homemade alternative to soda or juice.